 Scott, A., 2012

 My work is now represented in:

 Tusk Gallery, 2/438 Mt Dandenong Rd, Kilsyth, Vic, 3137

 My latest painting to be made available through Tusk Gallery is "From White Flowers".
 Check it on my slide show on this website and on the Tusk web link shown above.

-From Wednesday 23 January to Sunday 17 February I will be exhibiting three of my paintings in the Fellows Exhibition at the Royal Queensland Art Society Petrie Terrace Gallery.
-These paintings are the first three to appear on the slide show of my work on this Home Page: "From the Window", "Endurance", and "Where the Moss Grows".
+From Wednesday 23 January to Sunday 17 February I am exhibiting three of my paintings in the Fellows Exhibition at the Royal Queensland Art Society Petrie Terrace Gallery.
+These paintings are numbers 2 to 4 on the slide show of my work on this Home Page: "From the Window", "Endurance", and "Where the Moss Grows".

 Paintings displayed on my website and measuring 98cm x 98cm, are in the price range of $2,500 to $2,995.
 Smaller works carry lower prices and larger works are priced accordingly.
 Please use the Contact Page on this website to provide your email address thus allowing me to open a conversation with you about prices for specific paintings and/or to keep you informed of new initiatives.
 If you live in or are visiting Brisbane, you could email me to make an appointment to view paintings that are of particular interest to you.

 In 2017, I received two "Highly Commended" awards and a "People's Choice" award in exhibitions at the Royal Queensland Art Society, and judge, Richard Blundell, made the following comments on one of these works titled 'September': "Spontaneous and painterly approach to landscape with the sense of immediacy and urgent mark making... this work carries the power of the artist 'breaking open' the structure and significant forms of the landscape.
 I am moved by the 'raw' mark making."